cathysnider/cathysnider.github.io/repository.md

    * Get the clone URL from GitHub <br />
    * From command line, in parent directory: <br />
      `git clone {repositoryURL}` <br />
-     The new directory is initialized as a git repo and is connected to the remote origin <br />
+     The new directory is automatically initialized as a git repo and is connected to the remote origin <br />
 1. Using your own work: <br />
    1. Initialize the project directory as a Git Repository <br />
       In root of directory you want to start tracking: <br />